TheraForge/OTFMagicBox/README.md

 * Monitoring of health data with Apple's HealthKit framework.
 * Automatic data synchronization across the Cloud (a la Dropbox) using the OTFToolBox SDK.
 * Support for various popular technologies out of the box: user authentication (Sign in with Apple in addition to standard login) with OAuth2, HIPAA- abd GDPR-compliant traffic encryption at rest and in transit (uses TLS 1.3 crypto), app notifications using HTTP 2 Server-Sent Events (SSE), etc.
-* SF Symbols 1.1 support (available on iOS/iPadOS 13 and watchOS 6, and later releases)
+* SF Symbols 1.1 support (available on iOS/iPadOS 13 and watchOS 6, and later releases).
+* CI/CD support via GitHub Actions.

 # MagicBox Features <a name="Features"></a>